-You were pulled over for some reason.
+You were pulled over for a reason on your first-time DUI.
 Nobody goes out thinking they are going to get their 1st DUI tonight.
-The reason you were pulled over does not even have to be DUI related.
-Perhaps you were in an accident or perhaps your headlights were out.
-The officer will usually say that they observed that you had signs of being drunk such as alcoholic breath or red face.
-And most likely make you perform some field sobriety tests or on spot breathe test.
+The reason you were pulled over does not even have to be DUI-related.
+Perhaps you were in an accident or perhaps your headlights on your vehicle were out.
+The police officer will usually say that they observed you had signs of being drunk such as alcoholic breath or red face.
+And most likely make you perform some field sobriety tests or the spot breathe test.

 2nd stage Arrest

 After getting your vehicle towed, you are then taken to a hospital, jail, or police station for a formal blood or breath test for your 1st DUI.
 If the breathe test says your blood alcohol concentration, BAC, was over 0.08% legal limit then you will get charged with driving with excessive BAC.
 If the test was low then the officer may require you to have a urine or blood test.
 Your license will be suspended and will give you a temporary license with 30 days.
 If your license is suspended because of a high chemical test then you will have to get a restricted license and install an Ignition Interlock Device on your motor vehicle.
 The officer then sends the report to the prosecutor and can either decline to file or charge you with your 1st DUI.

 3rd stage – Figuring out if you want a Lawyer